make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   - Shortest arc

 - To implement this in code,
-  we need to know a few things first.
+  we need to know a some things first.
 - The endpoints $\mathbf{q_1}$
   and $\mathbf{q_2}$
   represent rotations